appuri/mock-http-server/README.md

 run `mock-http-server` on the same box as the server it is targeting and either move the server to a new port or update clients to point to `mock-http-server`'s listening port.

-To build and install a clean version:
+To install a clean version:

     git clone <your repo>/mock-http-server.git
     cd mock-http-server
-    make pristine && make
+    npm install -d

-This will install necessary NPM modules and rebuild the CoffeeScript sources.
+This will install necessary NPM modules.

 Verify installation by running:

-    make test
+    npm test

 For more information on options: